top of page

 Before Surgery (Left) / Immediately After Surgery (Right)

-Facial harmony:The relationship between the nose and midface was restored to balanced proportions.
+• Balanced relationship between nose and midface

 Before and immediately after nostril view showing reduced nostril show, improved symmetry, and stabilized nasal tip support after revision rhinoplasty.